avinash-myakal/Model-Registry/README.md

-# Flask REST API Template
+## Flask REST API Template

 This is a skeleton application for a REST API.
 It contains a modular setup that should prevent annoying circular imports that are sometimes an issue when scaling up Flask applications.
-It also contains a ready to go Postgis setup, and a generic library of code developed in other projects (under tno/shared).
+It also contains a generic library of code developed in other projects (under tno/shared).

 The key dependencies are:

-- [SQLAlchemy](https://www.sqlalchemy.org/): For Postgres / Postgis querying.
-Support for Flask-migrate is also added in.
 - [Flask-smorest](https://flask-smorest.readthedocs.io): A REST API framework built on top of [marshmallow](https://marshmallow.readthedocs.io/).